 We sleep (or should sleep) for 56 of those hours.

 That leaves us with 112 waking hours to live our weekly lives.

-Approximately 3 hours of those 112 are spent getting ready to work!
+We spend approximately 3 hours of those 112 getting ready to work!

 Factor in a 30-60 minute commute each way, which is about another 14 hours missing!

 That brings the total time left to roughly 95 hours.